selina603/mktcontent/solutions/global-customer/onboarding/explore/partners.md

 - China regulations only allow 21vianet to sell Azure services to local organizations or individual customers
 - All not-for-profit services and domains need to be registered (they are only open to local organizations or individuals in China)
 - EA pricing is issued by local LSS (Licensing Sales Specialist).
-The local sales owner will be involved, and LSS only serves customers that are legal entities (Regulation/Law in Chinese: <http://www.beian123.org.cn/news.php?id=1380> )
+The local sales owner will be involved, and LSS only serves customers that are legal entities

 ## Billing and Subscriptions